-No student shall possess, use, transmit, or attempt to possess, use, or transmit, or be under the influence of, any of the following substances on College premises or off premises at a college or College-sponsored activity, function, or event:
+No student shall possess, use, transmit, or attempt to possess, use, or transmit, or be under the influence of any of the following substances on college premises or off premises at a college or college-sponsored activity, function or event:

-- 1. Any controlled substance or dangerous drug as defined by law, including but not limited to marijuana, any narcotic drug, hallucinogen, stimulant, depressant, amphetamine, or barbiturate. - 2.
-Any abusable glue, aerosol paint, or any other volatile chemical substance for inhalation. - 3.
-Any performance-enhancing substance, including steroids.
+- 1. Any controlled substance or dangerous drug as defined by law, including but not limited to marijuana, any narcotic drug, hallucinogen, stimulant, depressant, amphetamine or barbiturate. - 2.
+Any abusable glue, aerosol paint or any other volatile chemical substance for inhalation.

-- 4. Any designer drugs. - 5.
-Any other intoxicant or mood-changing, mind-altering, or behavior-altering drug.
+- 3. Any performance-enhancing substance, including steroids. - 4.
+Any designer drugs. - 5.
+Any other intoxicant or mood-changing, mind-altering or behavior-altering drug.

 The transmittal, sale, or attempted sale of what is represented to be any of the above-listed substances shall also be prohibited under this policy.
+State and federal law will be strictly enforced with regard to drugs and controlled substances.

-Alcohol-Drug Education Programs are offered throughout each College.
-Students may check bulletin boards, newspaper announcements, or email for availability.
-These Programs or events are available to all students and employees at each College.
+Alcohol-drug education programs are offered on each campus.
+Students may check bulletin boards, newspaper announcements or email for availability.
+These programs or events are available to all students and employees at each campus.

-All colleges of Dallas College provide free counseling services to enrolled students.
+All campuses of Dallas College provide free counseling services to enrolled students.

-- When: On most campuses, counseling faculty or other professional counselors are available by appointment or on a walk-in basis from 8:30 a.m. to 7 p.m. - Where: Some counselors' offices are in instructional divisions; others can be found in Counseling Centers.
+- 1. When: On most campuses, counseling faculty or other professional counselors are available by appointment or on a walk-in basis from 8:30 a.m. to 7 p.m. - 2.
+Where: Some counselors' offices are in instructional divisions; others can be found in Counseling Centers.

-For more information, contact counseling services at your college.
+For more information, contact Counseling and Psychological Services on your campus.

-As part of our commitment to our students and the community, students may use, My Community Services, an online directory to help find the resources they need.
+As part of our commitment to our students and the community, students may use My Community Services, an online directory to help find the resources they need.